tedinh/react-redux-songList/README.md

 4. Import the specific action you're going to use

-5. Export mapStateToProps and any actions needed
+5. Export mapStateToProps and any actions needed (dispatcher)